sun-asterisk/tech-standard-ios-auth/FacebookAuth/README.md

 # FacebookAuth - Swift Package

 A simple and efficient Swift library for Facebook Login in iOS.
+The class makes use of the FirebaseAuth and Facebook Login SDK for iOS to provide a user-friendly and customizable sign-in experience, while handling the authentication process in the background.

 ## Getting Started